 Example - Installing two sites onto a single domain

-- Install a Kentico web project to the following folder: C:\inetpub\wwwroot\mykenticofolder.
+- Install a Kentico web project to the following folder: C:\inetpub\wwwroot\kenticofolder.

-- In the installer, choose Custom installation and Built-in web server in Visual Studio (does not create a virtual directory).
+- In the installer, choose Custom installation and disable the Register to IIS option in the Installation type settings (does not create a virtual directory).

 - Open your Internet Information Services (IIS) Manager console (Start -> Control Panel -> Administrative tools -> Internet Information Services (IIS) Manager).

-- Create a new virtual directory named mykenticoweb.
+- Create a new virtual directory named kenticoweb.